based on 9 nights & selected experiences

 Discover the highlights of Portugal and get under the skin of this fascinating country rich in culture and history.
 An all-encompassing journey from south to north, this itinerary showcases the best of Portugal, taking in its charming cities and pristine coastline.

 Begin your adventure in Lisbon, one of the oldest cities in western Europe.
 Boasting a fascinating history, Lisbon has been at the hands of various rulers who have each left their mark on this vibrant city.
-As a result, an amalgamation of cultures and architectural styles has created several unique and distinct neighbourhoods.
-Discover the history of seafaring Portuguese explorers and admire the elegant architecture in Belem before stepping back in time and wandering through the colourful, Moorish-influenced streets of the Alfama district.
+As a result, an amalgamation of cultures and architectural styles has created several unique and distinct neighborhoods.
+Discover the history of seafaring Portuguese explorers and admire the elegant architecture in Belem before stepping back in time and wandering through the colorful, Moorish-influenced streets of the Alfama district.

 Spend four nights exploring this fascinating city before taking a day to venture further afield, stopping in the charming coastal town of Cascais to relax on the beach or admire the picturesque old town.
 Continue on to Sintra, where magical forests lead to a plethora of ethereal palaces and manor houses dotted around the mountains, each completely unique in style.

-After soaking up the culture in and around Lisbon, head north to Porto, and consider stopping to explore the whitewashed streets in the historic walled centre of Obidos and the picturesque canals of Aveiro.
+After soaking up the culture in and around Lisbon, head north to Porto, and consider stopping to explore the whitewashed streets in the historic walled center of Obidos and the picturesque canals of Aveiro.
 Hop aboard a moliceiro, Aveiro's answer to the gondola, to wind your way through the water and admire the pretty facades of the buildings lining the canals.

 After exploring all that Porto has to offer, head east, following the river along the spectacular Douro Valley.
 Admire the incredible scenery from the luxurious Six Senses Douro Valley, a haven for both wine lovers and those looking for a wellness retreat.
 Spend three nights here, relaxing at the spa and enjoying delicious regional cuisine.
 If you can tear yourself away from the hotel, explore the Douro Valley on board your very own private boat, stopping at traditional quintas to taste the local wine, surrounded by vineyards and breathtaking views.